zavalab/ADAM_Documentation/dashboard_run_model.md

 <h2>3) View Results</h2>

 <p>
-    The results will show a summary of the economic performance of the system, along with a section for downloading the results (in the form of csv files), and a link to the visualization tool.
+    The results will show a summary of the economic performance of the system, along with a section for downloading the results (in the form of CSV files), and a link to the visualization tool.
 Note that the system includes the supply, demand, technology, and transportation data.
 </p>

 <img src="Pictures\Dashboard_tutorials\run_model\results.png">